Brendan the Navigator: Intertextuality

+Anglo-Norman version

+The Anglo-Norman Voyage of Saint Brendan is the earliest surviving narrative text of Anglo-Norman literature.
+It was probably translated around 1121 by a cleric called Benedeit at the commission of Adeliza of Louvain, the second wife of Henry I of England.
+In its use of octosyllabic couplets to recount a quest narrative drawn from Celtic sources, it has been described as a precursor of later Old French romances.
+Benedeit's version of the legend was itself retranslated several times into Latin prose and verse.

 Early Dutch version

 One of the earliest extant written versions of Brendan's legend is the Dutch De Reis van Sinte Brandaen (Mediaeval Dutch for The Voyage of Saint Brendan) of the twelfth century.
 Scholars believe it is derived from a now lost Middle High German text combined with Gaelic elements from Ireland and that it combines Christian and fairy tale elements.
-De Reis van Sinte Brandaen describes "Brandaen", a monk from Galway, and his voyage around the world for 9 years.
-The journey began as a punishment by an angel who saw that Brendan did not believe in the truth of a book of the miracles of creation and saw Brandaen throw it into a fire.
+De Reis van Sinte Brandaen describes "Brandaen", a monk from Galway, and his voyage around the world for nine years.
+The journey began as a punishment by an angel who saw that Brandaen did not believe in the truth of a book of the miracles of creation and saw Brandaen throw it into a fire.
 The angel tells him that truth has been destroyed.
 On his journeys Brandaen encounters the wonders and horrors of the world, such as Judas Iscariot frozen on one side and burning on the other; people with swine heads, dog legs, and wolf teeth carrying bows and arrows; and an enormous fish that encircles Brandaen's ship by holding its tail in its mouth.
 The English poem the Life of Saint Brandan is a later derivation from the Dutch version.